raineivyaeera/Quark/readme.md

 Affectionately named Quark - meaning smallest unit of matter - it means that from a tiny input and idea, it spawns a rippling tidal change.
 Whether that's to a freshly started up music project, sound design, writing, or an in-progress painting - really anything you want to apply it to!
 Also, each section in Quark can be omitted or included as you feel.
 The point is ***not*** that you use all the settings at a given time - although you 100% can - but that you simply get thrown into a different direction than you normally, helping keep your creativity fresh.
 Pick the pieces you like and that *inspire you*.

 ## Catagories/Features:
-###(General)
+### (General)
 1. Card => The heart of the application, it gives you an abstract card that you can interpret in anyway you'd like.
 2. Sensory => Essentially texture to get you thinking, your 5 senses of sight, hearing, touch, taste, and smell.
 3. Emoji => Random Emoji!
-There are 1500+ of em
+There are 1500+ of em!
 4. Tone–Genre => MASSIVE genre bank for either direct music genre or as a soundtrack/tone setter while you're creating.
-6200+ of these btw, so good luck seeing the same one twice
+6200+ of these btw, so good luck seeing the same one twice!

-###(Music specifics)
+### (Music Specific Settings)
-5. Chord progression => A modal chord progression generator using all 7 modes of the major scale!
+6. Chord progression => A modal chord progression generator using all 7 modes of the major scale.
-6. BPM => The beats per minute of the song
+7. BPM => The beats per minute of the song.
-7. Time signature => The division of time the song is using
+8. Time signature => Division of time the song is using.
-8. Rhythm => Rhythm in the time signature
+9. Rhythm => Beats to hit in the given time signature.

 ## Why this is so cool